jupyter-server/enterprise_gateway/docs/source/docker.md

 ## Docker Images

-The project produces three docker images to make both testing and general usage easier:
-1. elyra/demo-base
-1. elyra/enterprise-gateway-demo
-1. elyra/nb2kg

-All images can be pulled from docker hub's [elyra organization](https://hub.docker.com/u/elyra/) and their docker files can be found in the github repository in the appropriate directory of [etc/docker](https://github.com/jupyter/enterprise_gateway/tree/master/etc/docker).
+All docker images can be pulled from docker hub's [elyra organization](https://hub.docker.com/u/elyra/) and their docker files can be found in the github repository in the appropriate directory of [etc/docker](https://github.com/jupyter/enterprise_gateway/tree/master/etc/docker).

 Local images can also be built via `make docker-images`.

-### elyra/demo-base

-The [elyra/demo-base](https://hub.docker.com/r/elyra/demo-base/) image is considered the base image upon which [elyra/enterprise-gateway-demo](https://hub.docker.com/r/elyra/enterprise-gateway-demo/) is built.
-It consist of a Hadoop (YARN) installation that includes Spark, Java, miniconda and various kernel installations.

-The primary use of this image is to quickly build elyra/enterprise-gateway images for testing and development purposes.
-To build a local image, run `make demo-base`.

-As of the 0.9.0 release, this image can be used to start a separate YARN cluster that, when combined with another instance of elyra/enterprise-gateway can better demonstrate remote kernel functionality.

-### elyra/enterprise-gateway-demo

-Built on [elyra/demo-base](https://hub.docker.com/r/elyra/demo-base/), [elyra/enterprise-gateway-demo](https://hub.docker.com/r/elyra/enterprise-gateway-demo/) also includes the various example kernelspecs contained in the repository.

-By default, this container will start with enterprise gateway running as a service user named `jovyan`.
-This user is enabled for `sudo` so that it can emulate other users where necessary.
-Other users included in this image are `elyra`, `bob` and `alice` (names commonly used in security-based examples).

-We plan on producing one image per release to the [enterprise-gateway-demo docker repo](https://hub.docker.com/r/elyra/enterprise-gateway-demo/) where the image's tag reflects the corresponding release.

-To build a local image, run `make docker-image-enterprise-gateway-demo`.
-Because this is a development build, the tag for this image will not reflect the value of the VERSION variable in the root Makefile but will be 'dev'.

-### elyra/nb2kg

-Image [elyra/nb2kg](https://hub.docker.com/r/elyra/nb2kg/) is a simple image built on [jupyterhub/k8s-singleuser-sample](https://hub.docker.com/r/https://hub.docker.com/r/jupyterhub/k8s-singleuser-sample/) along with the latest release of [NB2KG](https://github.com/jupyter/nb2kg).
-The image also sets some of the new variables that pertain to enterprise gateway (e.g., `KG_REQUEST_TIMEOUT`, `KG_HTTP_USER`, `KERNEL_USERNAME`, etc.).

-To build a local image, run `make docker-image-nb2kg`.
-Because this is a development build, the tag for this image will not reflect the value of the VERSION variable in the root Makefile but will be 'dev'.

 ## Runtime Images